This NVIDIA SHIELD Review was written by Troy from TROYPOINT after using the device on a regular basis for approximately three years.

 The price is high and this is my main complaint.
 Most cord cutters looking for free or inexpensive media won’t be willing to drop over $150 on a streaming box.

-Download speed is one of the most important features to test due to the fact that we’re streaming large HD files through these devices.
+Download speed is one of the most important features in this NVIDIA SHIELD Review due to the fact that we’re streaming large HD files through these devices.

 The following tests were conducted through my 200 Mbps Internet service.
 The WiFi testing was done through the 5 GHz band on my Asus AC3100 router.